Property in Lot-et-Garonne with a swimming pool

 Nerac, just to the west of Agen has just 7,000 inhabitants.
 It is home to many fine monuments which dominate the town's public areas.
 This is due to the town’s past connections with the house of Albret.
 Just to the south you’ll find the town of Mezin, surrounded by quaint countryside.
 This is a great place to pick up homemade delicacies such as foie gras, armagnac and ‘Floc de Gascogne’ a wine proudly produced almost exclusively by women.

-The nearest international airports are Bordeaux, Toulouse and Biarritz.
-Bordeaux and Toulouse have a range of flights direct from the UK supplied by a variety of airlines.
-Biarritz receives regular Ryanair flights from Stansted.
+The nearest international airports are Bergerac, Bordeaux and Toulouse, with a range of flights direct from the UK supplied by a variety of airlines.
 The super fast TGV train service is also an option.
 It takes just 3 hours and 25 minutes to get from Paris to Bordeaux.

 Whilst prices in the rest of Aquitaine have risen steeply in recent years, the Lot-et-Garonne has always been an expensive department as it is strategically positioned between Bordeaux and Toulouse.
 You are unlikely to find many renovation properties here.